-Updates to and retention of the Management Responsibilities Map
+Updates to and retention of the Management Responsibilities Map 19

 - 2.6.16.
 As stated in paragraph 2.6.6 above, the Management Responsibilities Map must be kept up-to-date and submitted to the Central Bank on request.
-To this end, firms are required to treat the Management Responsibilities Map as live documents that are continually edited and updated as appropriate. - 2.6.17.
+To this end, firms are required to treat Management Responsibilities Maps as live documents that are continually edited and updated as appropriate. - 2.6.17.
 Notwithstanding this, all previous versions of a Responsibilities Map are a key part of internal corporate governance documentation, and a firm's record keeping more generally, and must therefore be dated and numbered, retained by firms for 10 years and made available to the Central Bank on request.

-2.7 The interaction between the Statements of Responsibilities the and Management Responsibilities Map therefore provide an overarching view of the allocation of Prescribed Responsibilities and Other Responsibilities across a firm.
+2.7 The interaction between the Statements of Responsibilities the and Management Responsibilities Map

-- 2.7.1.
-The Central Bank has provided detail on the importance of Inherent Responsibilities, and on the allocation of Prescribed and Other Responsibilities in Section 2.4. - 2.7.2.
-A firm's Management Responsibilities Map is, in effect, a sum of the individual Statements of Responsibilities and should
+2.7.1.
+The Central Bank has provided detail on the importance of Inherent Responsibilities, and on the allocation of Prescribed and Other Responsibilities in Section 2.4.